BennyBellier/Slang/README.md

- ┃ ┣ 📂debug    # folder containing the debug executable version ┃ ┗ 📂release  # folder containing the release executable version ┣ 📂build      # folder containing .o files to generate debug and build versions ┣ 📂src        # each source is stored by pair header and .c in one folder ┃ ┣ 📂assets   # folder containing the project assets ┃ ┣ 📂foo      # folder containing pair of header and .c files ┃ ┃ ┣ 📜foo.c
+ ┃ ┣ 📂debug    # folder containing the debug executable version ┃ ┗ 📂release  # folder containing the release executable version ┣ 📂build      # folder containing .o files to generate debug and build versions ┣ 📂dev        # each source is stored by pair header and .c in one folder ┃ ┣ 📂assets   # folder containing the project assets ┃ ┣ 📂foo      # folder containing pair of header and .c files ┃ ┃ ┣ 📜foo.c